SteveJustin1963/tec-SCOPE/README.md

-#### code
+#### main code loop
+- build up simple features first
 - motor control /manual or code / / slew joystick- dc motors
-- track a position using an optical gates or estimation or stell
+- track a position using an optical gates or estimation on Stellarium
-- starmap Stellarium interface via another bitbang port x.200 commands
+- star map Stellarium interface via another bit bang port x.200 commands
-- long-exposure astrophotography
+- long-exposure astro-photography

 - read encoders, convert to angle, display on  seven segment display of 6 digits xxxx xx
   - press A gives the azimuth and alt together to 1 degree accuracy, eg az= 0299 alt = 23 displayed as 0299 23
   - press B then only az is displayed deg-min eg 0299 44 meaning 299 degs 44 minutes
   - press C then only alt is displayed deg-min eg 0023 51 meaning 23 deg 51 min
-  - no need for precision in seconds unless the machanicals of the telescope can justify it
+  - no need for precision in seconds unless the mechanical of the telescope can justify it